paixaop/node-bluetooth-scanner/README.md

 # Credits

-Based on BLE-Scanner from Martin Grädler
+Based on BLE-Scanner from Martin Gradler

 # License